 We get most of our emotions third-hand from the way others evaluate the appearance of things.

-Some people use distressing feelings, such as anger or self-reproach, to syphon off their thoughts from the real source of their distress.
+Some people use distressing emotions, such as anger or self-reproach, to syphon off their thoughts from the real source of their distress.
 They work up a sham mood to switch their own or others’ gaze from the real one that they do feel.
 They weep for a deep loss, to steer their thoughts clear of the shallower ones which touch them so much more deeply.

 The human sciences are bound to overvalue their object of study, since it is the same as their audience.
 As Twain says, ‘etiquette requires us to admire the human race.’